nalDaniels/Deployment5/Documentation.md

 I also changed the header in the home.html file, updated the setup2.sh script to pointing to the correct repository with the updates, and added my terraform files.
 Then, I
-git add .
-git commit -m "Updated jenkinsfilev2 and added terraform files" git switch main git merge second git push
+git add ., git commit -m "Updated jenkinsfilev2 and added terraform files", git switch main, git merge second, and git push

 I changed the configuration to point to jenkinsfilev2 and reran the build.